 *The menu has changed a bit since my last visit, so I would love your comments on the new menu.
 We will have to go back soon and try it!*

-Stay and enjoy some dueling pianos if its good, – we have seen some rough people up there on a Tuesday night - and if you get hungry, enjoy some Memphis barbeque.
-Its located right by the FedEx Forum, so its in the prime location to start your bar hopping after a Memphis Grizzlies win.
+Stay and enjoy some dueling pianos if they're good.
+John and I have seen struggling performers up there on a Tuesday night, but everyone has fun regardless.
+If you get hungry, enjoy some of the fine food options that Silky's has to offer.
+It's located near the FedEx Forum, so it's in the prime location to start your bar hopping after a Memphis Grizzlies win.

 Judging it’s exterior, I guessed the crowd that awaited Lou and I inside of this local dive bar.
 We were welcomed into the bar by the owner, who was very friendly and welcomed every guest with a smile and a handshake.
 He kindly notified us that they were a cash-only bar and pointed out where the ATM was.